kkoutsilis/TixMix/README.md

 minikube tunnel
 ```

-You should be able to access your application by typing `tixmix.dev` into your browser.
+You can access the application by typing `tixmix.dev` into your browser.
+You can access mailhog by typing `tixmix.local` into your brower.